elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 Maps use the `%{...}` notation and each key-value is given by pairs marked with `=>`, such as `%{"hello" => 1, 2 => "world"}`.

-Both maps and keyword lists supports a notation for when the keys are atoms.
+Both maps and keyword lists support a notation for when the keys are atoms.
 Keywords are written using the same rules as atoms, except the colon character `:` is moved to the end, such as `%{hello: "world"}` and `[foo: :bar]`.
 This notation is a syntax sugar that emits the same AST representation.
 It will be explained in later sections.

 Lists are represented as themselves in the AST: